cloudblog004/fantasticfoodies/content/en/posts/1428-recipe-of-favorite-homemade-chicken-pot-pie-healthy-that-you-will-love.md

 - "Cook Vegetables I Buy The Birds Eye Package Microwave 5 Minutes"
 - "Oven 350"
 - "Large Pan Over Medium Heat Mix iN Numbers 2-6 Mix Well With Wire Whisk"
-- "Now, Stir iN Onions; Stir &amp; Cook Until Thick."
+- "Now, Stir iN Onions; Stir & Cook Until Thick."
-- "Now, Stir iN Numbers 8-9; Add Number 10 make sure its cooked and 1 make sure its cooked Mix &amp; Remove From Heat."
+- "Now, Stir iN Numbers 8-9; Add Number 10 make sure its cooked and 1 make sure its cooked Mix & Remove From Heat."
 - "Now, You Need A 9 inch Pan"
 - "Now Add Your Mixture tO Pan smooth it even"
 - "Let it Set For Five Minutes."
 - "Add Your Pie Crust On Top Crease Edges, Make Slices On Top All Over"
-- "Finally, Bake for 25 Minutes If Your Edges Are Darker Then The Pie Add Foil To Edges &amp; Continue tO Bake 10 More Minutes"
+- "Finally, Bake for 25 Minutes If Your Edges Are Darker Then The Pie Add Foil To Edges & Continue tO Bake 10 More Minutes"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe